A-Dying-Pig/YiranLei.github.io/P4_Installation_Tutorial.md

   make clean
   ```

 The ping failed because each switch is programmed according to `basic.p4`, which drops all packets on arrival.
-Please visit [p4 tutorial](https://github.com/p4lang/tutorials) for more information.